Examo

 Symmetric vs asymmetric encryption questions are growing as cybersecurity becomes more prominent.

-When data crosses a network, anyone who can intercept the cable or radio signal could potentially read it.
-Encryption stops that by scrambling the data into a form that only the intended recipient can unscramble.
+When data crosses a network, anyone who can intercept the cable or radio signal could potentially read it. stops that by scrambling the data into a form that only the intended recipient can unscramble.

 The five terms that matter most: